24shiny/UST_internship_at_KIST/README.md

 **&lt;ABSTRACT&gt;**
 <div align="justify"> This presentation material was part of my voluntary mini-project and was prepared for other interns and students at the center—
   especially Harry, who showed interests about boson sampling after attending Prof. J. Huh's invited talk.
-  With this, I tied to outline the boson sampling problem and some experimental approaches to deal with it.
+  With this, I tried to outline the boson sampling problem and some experimental approaches to deal with it.
 </div>